-The decline in soil health and soil quality can be caused by the imbalance of soil nutrients, excessive fertilization, soil pollution and soil loss processes ([18], [8]).
-The low soil nutrients in pineapple plantations Lampung, Indonesian cause weight biomass resulting becomes less than optimal, the fruit production is low (< 75 tons/ha).
-Enriching soil C through the recycling of organic wastes provides beneficial ecosystem services such as nutrient recycling ([15]), and improving soil quality ([2]).
+The decline in soil health and soil quality can be caused by the imbalance of soil nutrients, excessive fertilization, soil pollution and soil loss processes [1], [2].
+The low soil nutrients in pineapple plantations Lampung, Indonesian cause weight biomass resulting becomes less than optimal, the fruit production is low (<75 tons/ha).
+The purpose of this research to know the effect decomposition of soil amandement for enrichment C-organic in one cropping cycle.
+Enriching soil C through the recycling of organic wastes provides beneficial ecosystem services such as nutrient recycling [3], and improving soil quality [4].
 The nutrients doesnt enought in the soil because the nutrients uptake by plant and leach in the soil getting major problem for management old soil such as on Ultisol.
 The incorporation of fresh organic matter to the soil can be used an alternative to improve soil health.
 The decomposition of organic waste products aimed at improving the availability of C-organic and nutrients on Ultisol Lampung.
-Processing of fresh organic matter by mixing these materials into mineral of soil (0-45 cm) would be easily degraded by soil microbes, so it will increase soil aggregate stability, nutrient cycling, and microbial activity ([7]).
+Processing of fresh organic matter by mixing these materials into mineral of soil (0-45 cm) would be easily degraded by soil microbes, so it will increase soil aggregate stability, nutrient cycling, and microbial activity [5].

-The Carbon in deep soil layers protected from decomposition due to the lack of fresh plant residues to stimulate microbial activity ([4]).
+The Carbon in deep soil layers protected from decomposition due to the lack of fresh plant residues to stimulate microbial activity [6].
 Soil carbon accumulation is determined by the addition and loss of carbon in the soil.
-The low of C in the soil is major problem in fertility and soil quality.
-The contents of soil C and N total C, total N, soluble organic C, soluble N and microbial biomass C in the O horizon were the largest ([10]).
+The low of C in the soil is major problem in fertility and soil quality [7], [8].
+The contents of soil C and N total C, total N, soluble organic C, soluble N and microbial biomass C in the O horizon were the largest [9], [10].
 The content of C in the soil is very unstable due to the volatile and leached.
 Percentage loss of C-organic relative large so resistance of C fast disappear in a few periode.
-Additional C inputs are introduced to subsurface soil from upper soil layers via water transport of dissolved and particulate organic C and bioturbation ([12]).
-The added organic matters showed quite different C and N dynamics during decomposition in soil due to a high C/N ratio, the initial immobilization of N occurred prior to an increase inmineral N generation (Trine and Haugen, 2011).
+Additional C inputs are introduced to subsurface soil from upper soil layers via water transport of dissolved and particulate organic C and bio-turbation [11], [12], [13], [14].
+The added organic matters showed quite different C and N dynamics during decomposition in soil due to a high C/N ratio, the initial immobilization of N occurred prior to an increase inmineral N generation.